-The assessment of the proposed seed mussel fishery, as described in the Fishery Natura Plan (FNP) 2023-2027, finds that the majority of fishing activity by this fleet, since 1970, has occurred outside of SACs and SPAs.
+The assessment of the proposed seed mussel fishery, as described in the FNP 2023-2027, finds that the majority of fishing activity by this fleet, since 1970, has occurred outside of SACs and SPAs.
 This is also highly likely to be case in the period 2023-2027.

 In the case of Blackwater Bank and Long Bank the fishery has not occurred and is highly unlikely to occur in protected sand bank habitat although it occurs within the borders of the sites.
 In any case the characterizing species of the protected habitat within the site are not sensitive to physical disturbance pressure that seed mussel dredging would cause.
 The possibility of significant effects of the fishery on these sites can be discounted.

 In the case of SPAs the seed mussel fishery will not have any significant effect on designated bird species in the Irish Sea with the exception of the effects of prey removal on common scoter.
 Common scoter is a species of conservation interest in Dundalk Bay SPA and Raven SPA and it feeds on bivalve molluscs including mussels.
 Recent surveys indicate that common scoter utilise waters within Dundalk Bay SPA and east and south of the Bay and also occur in the Raven SPA and in waters surrounding this site.
 Both sites and surrounding waters have suitable foraging conditions and habitat for common scoter.
 Although there is no historic fishing for mussel in the Dundalk Bay SPA the FNP allows for it.
 It is recommended that fishing in this area is prohibited unless a new FNP is developed which outlines the detail of any proposed fishery.
 There is extensive historic fishing within and surrounding The Raven SPA in areas of suitable foraging habitat for common scoter and removal of mussel from this area could deplete the overwintering prey requirements for this species.
 Therefore, the assessment recommends that appropriate mitigation in the form of a spatial closure, to all mobile fishing gears that come in contact with the seabed, is implemented in an area identified north of the Raven SPA.
 A number of mitigation options in this respect were considered and are outlined in section 8.
+Views received from a public consultation on the mitigation options presented in an earlier draft of this assessment are presented.
+An adaptive process of mitigation is recommended given that the location of seed mussel beds and the distribution of Common Scoter is variable in space and time.
+This process needs to be informed annually by new evidence on distribution of Common Scoter relative to the distribution of seed mussel beds.